 November 5, 2025 | 9:00—10:15 a.m.
 (EST) | Virtual

-Hosted by the Pathfinders’ Justice for All program, the Justice Action Coalition, the Uganda Association of Women Lawyers (FIDA- Uganda), TAP Network, and the African Center for Excellence on Access to Justice.
+Hosted by the Pathfinders’ Justice for All program, the Justice Action Coalition, the Uganda Association of Women Lawyers (FIDA- Uganda), Legal Empowerment Fund, TAP Network, the Justice Sector Coordination Office at the Government of Sierra Leone, and the African Center for Excellence on Access to Justice.

 Download the concept note here.